 DEFERred recipient verification and set your system appropriately.
 Immediate verification is likely to be more attractive to an attacker/spammer.

-On the other hand, with this patchset you have a greater degree of certainty that messages in the queue for local users are destined for real mailboxes.
+On the other hand, with this patchset you have a greater degree of certainty that messages in the queue for local users are destined for real mailboxes, which also helps to minimise backscatter.

 This patchset deliberately splits the functionality of the original realrcptto patch such that the address verification part runs as a separate daemon,